 “When God made a promise to Abraham, because he had no one greater by whom to swear, he swore by himself… In the same way, when God desired to show even more clearly to the heirs of the promise the unchangeable character of his purpose, he guaranteed it with an oath…so that we have taken refuge might be strongly encouraged to seize the hope set before us.
 We have this hope, a sure and steadfast anchor of the soul, a hope that enters the inner shrine behind the curtain, where Jesus, a forerunner on our behalf, has entered, having become a high priest forever according to the order of Melchizedek.”

 Was Abraham justified by works as well as faith?
-Please leave your comment below.
+Please leave your comment below and don’t forget to subscribe.
 Thank you!

 - Hahn, Ph.D., Scott, A Father Who Keeps His Promises, pp. 93-110, Franciscan Media, Cincinnati, 1998